zabuTNT/aurora-go/README.md

 Simple server application written in GoLang that let you get information from PowerOne Aurora series Inverters.

-You can retrieve data in XML, JSON, or raw.
+You can retrieve data in XML, JSON and use them for building Android/IOS apps that monitoring a remote inverter (for example).

 It's based on Daniele De Santis PHP project: